MiaoE/Automated-Tools/README.md

 # Automated-Tools
 ## Description
-This repository contains tools that can possibly be used in other projects and applications.
-These tools may include linters.
+This repository contains CI/CD tools that can possibly be used in other projects and applications.

 ---